 While it’s nice to know how PLAs impact organic search optimization for product searches, this information does have a silver lining – with it, you can strategically allocate your resources and make a lot more out of your marketing buck.

 The key is to know at what stages of shopping you should target a customer.
-If you’re a product or service provider, your best bet is to look for affordable SEO services in Los Angeles– like those provided by SEOTuners – in order to promote your company and business’ name as a premier provider of product information and expertise.
+If you’re a product or service provider, your best bet is to look for affordable SEO services in Los Angeles and Ventura– like those provided by SeoTuners – in order to promote your company and business’ name as a premier provider of product information and expertise.
 And when it comes to getting your product sold, transferring most of your PPC AdWords budget into Google’s PLAs is a wise decision.